Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 • Faster processing: there are usually fewer links required in the process, by which it can, in theory, be carried out faster.

 • More flexible and less dependent: the customer can largely determine for himself where, when, and what is done.
 Chances are, however, that mistakes are made because the essential knowledge is lacking.
 Who has never put together an Ikea cabinet and afterwards been left with one puzzling screw remaining?
-Which means that the cabinet is not stable on its base and has to be put back together again.
+This means that the cabinet is not stable on its base and has to be put back together again.

 • A more active relationship: the customer becomes more closely involved in the implementation of the process so that a more active involvement with the organization can emerge.